-It’s crucial that you sound confident, as this will assure the caller that you know what you are talking about.
+It’s crucial to sound confident, as this will assure the caller that you know what you are talking about.
 This will come across in your manner, tone, knowledge of your product and ability to stay cool when challenged with a complaint.
-Any evidence of uncertainty on your part could escalate the situation and make things worse.

 Always try to control the pace of the call in a calm manner.
 Don’t be afraid to slow things down if the conversation is happening too fast, and be confident enough to track back if information is missing or incomplete.